Byte: Common uses

+However almost all modern software would not actually work if compiled with a byte size other than 8 bit.
+Further POSIX says "A byte is composed of a contiguous sequence of 8 bits."
+Today, non-8-bit bytes only find niche application like in DSPs.

 In data transmission systems, the byte is used as a contiguous sequence of bits in a serial data stream, representing the smallest distinguished unit of data.
 For asynchronous communication a full transmission unit usually additionally includes a start bit, 1 or 2 stop bits, and possibly a parity bit, and thus its size may vary from seven to twelve bits for five to eight bits of actual data.
 For synchronous communication the error checking usually uses bytes at the end of a frame.